kloverde1985/EntitiesExporter/README.md

 List<List> productPrices = new ArrayList<>();
 productPrices.add(products);
 productPrices.add(prices);
-//Create ExportToExcel object

 //Create ExportToExcel object.
-List followed by the full path to the output file.
+Parameters are: List followed by the full path to the output file.
 ExportToExcel exportToExcel = new ExportToExcel(productPrices,"products.xlsx");
 //Call the export function
 exportToExcel.export();